Klrushka/meetup-api/readme.md

 Server have validator to json data if something wrong you get message with reason.

-If you need change enviromets variables, you need to create .env file.
+To configure application you need to set-up the following environment variables:
 - ``` PG_HOST ``` — DB host
 - ``` PG_DATABASE ``` — DB name
 - ``` PG_USER ``` — DB user